nisrinatiqah/Jarkom-Modul-2-IT03-2024/README.md

    ;
    @       IN      NS      sudarsana.it03.com.
    @       IN      A       10.65.2.2     ; IP Solok
-   www     IN      CNAME   sudarsana.it03.com.' > /etc/bind/jarkom/sudarsana.it03.com
+   www     IN      CNAME   sudarsana.it03.com.' > /etc/bind/modul2/sudarsana.it03.com

-    # Restart service BIND
    sudo service bind9 restart
     ```